CodeSavitar/CodeSavitar/README.md

 ## Hi there, I'm Adhith Sankar - aka [CodeSavitar] 👋

-### I'm a B-Tech CSE second year student at SRMIST KTR!!
+### I'm a B-Tech CSE third year student at SRMIST KTR!!

 - 👀 I’m interested in learning new things :)
 - 🌱 I’m currently learning how to live my life to the fullest ;)